1fish2/BBQTimer/README.md

     * tap "+",
     * unlock the phone,
     * tap the BBQ Timer widget.
-    * (Optional) To put the BBQ Timer widget on the *main* lock screen, swipe down on it to select it, long-press it, then drag it to the right past the other widgets.
+    * (Optional) To move the BBQ Timer widget to the *main* (rightmost) lock screen position, swipe down over it to select it, then long-press it and drag it to the right, past the other widgets.
+* When you wake the Android screen, it shows the main (rightmost) lock screen widget.
+  To access your other lock screen widgets, swipe rightwards.
+  To access the camera, swipe leftwards.
-* To rearrange your lock screen widgets: Long-press on one and drag it left or right.
+* To rearrange your lock screen widgets, long-press one and drag it left or right.
-  The rightmost widget appears as soon as you wake the screen.
 * You can rearrange lock screen widgets whenever you want.
-Example: Move BBQ Timer to the rightmost position when you start cooking, then move the Digital Clock to the rightmost position afterwards.
+Example: When you start cooking, Move BBQ Timer to the rightmost position; afterwards, move the Digital Clock there.

+## Known Issues
+* Due to [Android OS bug 2880](https://code.google.com/p/android/issues/detail?id=2880), if the clock gets set backwards, the widget's date display might not update until the clock catches up to what was going to be the next day.
+* The app is configured to never install on the SD card so Android won't delete its lock/home screen widgets when you enable USB mass storage to share files with a computer.
+* In the emulator (Nexus 5 Kit Kat), the Activity's timer sometimes stops.
+* On Android OS versions older than API v15 (ICE_CREAM_SANDWICH_MR1), the app omits the alarm count from the notification area.
+This avoids an Android crash.
+* On Android emulator builds v12 to v16 (JELLY_BEAN), the checkbox overlaps its label "Periodic alarms this many minutes apart:".
+Just an emulator bug?
+* On Android emulator v12, the notification area shows black text on a black background.
+  Just an emulator bug?
+* On Android emulator v15 (ICE_CREAM_SANDWICH_MR1), the notification area displays the stopwatch's start time instead of its elapsed time.
+* Not yet tested on Android v13 (HONEYCOMB_MR2) or Android v14 (ICE_CREAM_SANDWICH) (where the
+  emulator takes most of an hour to launch, then croaks, every time).
+If you're on these versions of Android, let me know how it goes.
+* There may be a fraction of a second clock skew between the stopwatch time displayed in the widget vs. the notification area.
+It might be possible to work around this at a cost in battery power.
+  When you want to see precise times, go to the application's main screen.

 ## TODO
 * Deploy to the Google Play store.